 How to Play Backgammon

-Backgammon is one of the oldest board games with origins dating as far back as 3000 BC.
-It is a game of luck and strategy and popular around the world.
-Easy to learn and fun to play, it is no wonder why it has withstood the test of time and is played by so many people.
+Backgammon is one of the oldest board games, with origins dating as far back as 3000 BC.
+It is a game of luck and strategy, popular around the world.
+Easy to learn and fun to play, it is no wonder that it has withstood the test of time and is played by so many people.

 Equipment

-The game is played by two players each, with fifteen checkers of his own color.
+The game is played by two players, each with fifteen checkers of their own color.

-Each player also has their own pair of dice and dice cup.
+Each player also has their own pair of dice and a dice cup.

 The parts of a backgammon board include the Outer Board, Black's Home Board, Bar, and White Home Board.
 Photo shows the starting positions of the pieces.